severo/pesticides_website/INSTALL.md

 ## Copy the files

 The files of the website are located in the `docs` directory.
-Just copy them to the appropiate location, for example if you use an Apache2 webserver:
+Copy them to the appropiate location, for example if you use an Apache2 webserver:

 ```bash
 cp -r /tmp/pesticides_website/docs /var/www/html/pesticides_website